Bird Breeding Record Keeping

 Individual Bird Records

 Every bird in your program should have a unique profile containing: band or ring number, species, sex, hatch date, visual mutation and known splits, parentage (sire and dam), current status (breeder, pet, sold, deceased), photos, and any notes about temperament or conformation.
 This is the foundation of everything else — without reliable individual records, pair and clutch data becomes meaningless.
+A good bird breeding log template starts with these fields and links each bird to its parents, offspring, and breeding history.

 Pair & Clutch Records

 For each breeding pair, track: date paired, cage or aviary location, number of clutches produced, and outcomes for each clutch.
 For each clutch, record: eggs laid (with individual dates), fertility results from candling, hatch dates, number of chicks that survived to weaning, and any problems encountered.
 Over multiple clutches, this data reveals pair compatibility, fertility rates, and parenting quality.
+Many breeders also record incubation duration, whether the parents fed reliably, and whether hand-rearing was required.

 Health Records